Photo courses & workshops in Brussels

 About my Hands-On Photography lessons

-My photography classes are ment to be fun and have a steep learning curve.
+My photography classes are meant to be fun and have a steep learning curve.
 This is how I would like a photography class to be myself.

-I believe in learning by doing, so expect these courses to be hands-on photography workshops every lesson!
+I believe in learning by doing, so expect these courses to be hands-on photography workshops every lesson again !

 In every photography course the basics of photography comes back, tailored for your level.
 If you are a beginner or an experienced photographer, my workshops will always inspire you to reach new levels in your photography practice.